 Growing succulents indoors can be a bit tricky.
 However, with these simple tips you’ll be able to better care for your indoor succulent collection.

-Some of the links on this page may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you click on the link and make a purchase.
+Quick heads up… Some of the links on this page may be affiliate links, meaning I receive a commission (at no extra cost to you) if you click on the link and make a purchase.
 I only recommend products I’ve used and love unless stated otherwise.

 Water more, but less frequently

 The biggest problem new succulent growers face with keeping their succulents alive indoors is watering.
 So much so, that I’ve dedicated not just an entire post (you can read that here) but also a whole ebook to watering succulents.

 It’s a big deal!
 Succulents need a surprising amount of water to thrive.
 However, they don’t like to be watered as frequently as most indoor plants.

 But, I wouldn’t go so far as to say succulents rarely need water.
 So… here’s the deal…

 Succulents like to have their roots soaked with water but then dry out quickly.
 Then, watered again after the soil has been dry for a few days.

 Lightly spraying succulents with water can help them survive for a period of time, but if you really want to thrive, they need to follow the “soak and dry” method.